VincentLaUSDS/hello-world/interview_prep/actual_questions.md

 # ML and Statistical Modeling

+## Recidiviz (2019; Onsite)
+Note, forgot to record the interview questions at the time so backfilling

+1. The main question I remember was around how to deal with bias

+Basically the answer is that you can't just account for the variables (e.g. racial) in a standard regression.
+This is because including the variables in there, you can't account for all the unobservables.
+If you remove the variables, correlated variables will just pick it up (e.g. Zip Code).

+There was a "general framework" in a linear regression approach where you combine two regressions, one that uses the variables, one that doesn't, but I'm forgetting.

+Machine Learning wise, the idea is to basically add "fairness" to the cost function: https://towardsdatascience.com/understanding-and-reducing-bias-in-machine-learning-6565e23900ac, which generally makes sense.
+I'm forgetting my original answer but this seems good enough.

 ## Komodo Health (2019-11-19; Onsite)
 Let's say you have claims data with patient_id, and a bunch of demographic, diagnosis, procedure, and medication information about the patient.
 How would you go about predicting whether the patient has a certain disease or not?